cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 ## Sub-Protocols

-The Connection Upgrade process consists of three sub-protocols: `UpgradeHandshake`, `CancelConnectionUpgrade`, and `TimeoutConnectionUpgrade`.
-In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the ConnectionEnd should upgrade successf
+The Connection Upgrade process consists of three sub-protocols: `UpgradeConnectionHandshake`, `CancelConnectionUpgrade`, and `TimeoutConnectionUpgrade`.
+In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the ConnectionEnd should upgrade successfully.

 ### Upgrade Handshake